 assert(booleanCondition, optionalMessage);

-The keyword dynamic is used to declare a variable whose value can change at runtime.
-A variable of any value, such as int, double, string, or float, can be declared as dynamic.
+The keyword dynamic declares a variable whose value can change at runtime.
+A variable of any value, such as int, double, string, or float, can be declared dynamic.

 Syntax: